alex-ortan/dotfiles/README.md

 git clone --recurse-submodules --remote-submodules --jobs 8 https://github.com/alex-ortan/dotfiles.git cd dotfiles
 ```
-(you may need to disconnect from VPN to do this.)
+You may need to disconnect from VPN to use git until you finish configuring `.gitconfig` in the next couple of steps.

 Update the submodules to their latest version:
 ```